Open event at the 44th Chess Olympiad: Teams and players

 The open section of the tournament was contested by a record number of 188 teams, representing 186 nations.
-India, as host country, fields three teams.
+India, as host country, fielded three teams.

 The tournament featured five out of the top ten players from the FIDE rating list published in July 2022.
 World Champion Magnus Carlsen played on the top board for his native Norway.
 Former World Champion Viswanathan Anand did not play for the host country and decided to mentor the team instead.
 Ian Nepomniachtchi and Ding Liren, the contenders for the title in the World Chess Championship 2023, missed the tournament because of Russia's suspension and China's withdrawal, respectively.
-Other top players who skipped the Olympiad include France's Alireza Firouzja and Maxime Vachier-Lagrave, with the latter citing the unfavourable weather conditions as reason for their decision, Teimour Radjabov withdrew from playing for his native Azerbaijan shortly before the start of the tournament due to the after-effects of a COVID-19 infection that he contacted after returning from the Candidates Tournament 2022, Lê Quang Liêm was also missing from the leaderboard since Vietnam didn't send a team for the open event, and Richárd Rapport being in the middle of a federation change to Romania could not represent Hungary.
+Other top players who skipped the Olympiad include France's Alireza Firouzja and Maxime Vachier-Lagrave, with the latter citing the unfavourable weather conditions as reason for their decision, Teimour Radjabov withdrew from playing for his native Azerbaijan shortly before the start of the tournament due to the after-effects of a COVID-19 infection that he contacted after returning from the Candidates Tournament 2022, Lê Quang Liêm was also missing from the leaderboard since Vietnam did not send a team for the open event, and Richárd Rapport being in the middle of a federation change to Romania could not represent Hungary.
 On the other hand, Fabiano Caruana, Levon Aronian and Wesley So, all ranked in the top ten, played for the United States.

 In the absence of Russia and China, the United States were clear favourites with an average rating of 2771, which was one rating point less than the average of the team at the Batumi Chess Olympiad.
 The new names in the line-up from the team that won a gold and a silver medal at the previous two Chess Olympiads were Levon Aronian and Leinier Domínguez who switched federations after the previous Chess Olympiad, while Fabiano Caruana, Wesley So and Sam Shankland make up the rest.
-Viswanathan Anand described the team as "breathtaking", and Anish Giri said that the team "not dominating the Olympiad would be a shocker".
+Viswanathan Anand described the team as "breathtaking", and top-board Dutch player Anish Giri said that the team "not dominating the Olympiad would be a shocker".
 The host nation India had the second strongest team with an average pre-tournament rating of 2696, consisting of Vidit Santosh Gujrathi and Pentala Harikrishna, Arjun Erigaisi, S. L. Narayanan and Krishnan Sasikiran.
 Norway took the third place in the seedings with an average rating of 2692 thanks to having Magnus Carlsen on the team.
 Other pre-tournament favourites included Spain with Alexei Shirov on the top board and Poland led by the winner of the Chess World Cup 2021 Jan-Krzysztof Duda.
 The young squads of Germany, Uzbekistan and especially India's second team with the prodigies R Praggnanandhaa, Nihal Sarin and Gukesh D were also expected to surprise.